Dito-gee/Resume/README.md

 ### Known Bugs

 Navigation from one page to another does not work properly when using the navigation links at the top of the home page.
+The pages would not start at the beginning when the navigation links were used.
+I therefore assumed the navigation links weren't working properly eg href="#portfolio">Portfolio .
+I attempted to fix the bug by modifying the href attributes to include index.html#section paths, eg href="index.html#portfolio">Portfolio, without success.
+I reverted to the original code to prevent any issues.

 ![Screenshot 2025-06-26 122917](https://github.com/user-attachments/assets/23004b6f-0fae-4bf2-b0b6-d8ad86a0bedb)